Today I will tell you about Marrakech, a charming city in southern Morocco, next to the Atlas Mountains.

-They date back to the 17th century but were closed and hidden until in 1917 they found it and opened to the public and began its restoration.
-They are made of carrara marble and are truly beautiful.
+They date back to the 17th century but were closed and hidden until 1917, when they found them and opened them up to the public and began their restoration.

-In these tombs are about 60 members of the Saadi dynasty, hence its name and among them is the famous Almanzor.
+In these tombs are about 60 members of the Saadi dynasty, hence its name, and among them is the famous Almanzor.

 The Madrasa Ben Youssef

 It is not currently functioning as a school and is a mere tourist attraction.

 I hope our advice will help you to enjoy your visit to Marrakech.

-Book Your Trip
+Plan Your Trip to Marrakech